-Therefore it comes with a provision of storing, organizing and managing all the data in a robust way.
-The system is designed to rebuild and restore all important company data in case of an emergency.
+Therefore it comes with a provision of storing, organizing, and robustly managing all the data.
+The system is designed to rebuild and restore all-important company data in case of an emergency.
 One such security measure is a prompt that guides users to properly back up all their company files (QBW) but at times the restoration fails and you may see a QuickBooks restore failed error.

 - Restoring QuickBooks backup, you may see the Error: Failed

 - “Restore Failed.
-This is an Invalid Format of a Post QuickBooks 2007 Backup File”
+This is an Invalid Format of a Post QuickBooks 2007 Backup file”.

-- “Error: Restore failed.
-Can’t remove log file”
+- “Error: Restore failed can’t remove log file”.

-- The backup is being restored from a USB flash drive or a network drive
+- The backup is being restored from a USB flash drive or a network drive.

-- The backup is being restored over an existing company file
+- Restored over an existing company file.

-- The backup has been made in a newer version (2019) but is being restored to an older version (2018)
+- The backup has been made in a newer version (2019) but is being restored to an older version (2018).

-- The company file is damaged or corrupted
+- The company file is damaged or corrupted.

 - The company file name includes special characters.